 In the name of aesthetics, don't simply paste the full URLs ‒ the long string of meaningless letters and numbers will take up space and make your CV look crowded and clumsy.
 Instead, type the name of the platform and, with a swift highlight and right-click, add a hyperlink.

 Other ways to avoid age discrimination in the job search

 Get active on LinkedIn

-If you've resisted the urge to use LinkedIn in the past, now is the time to reconsider your position.
-A study by Jobvite found that over 90 per cent of recruiters use LinkedIn as part of their recruitment process.
+If you've resisted the urge to use LinkedIn in the past, now's the time to reconsider your position.
+A study by Jobvite found that over 90% of recruiters use LinkedIn as part of their recruitment process.
 Once you create your LinkedIn profile, get active by posting, joining groups, and participating in conversations with other professionals.
-This will not only help you build your network but also show that you've embraced modern practices.
+This will not only help you to build your network, but also show that you've embraced modern practices.

 Educate yourself on current popular tools